 It’s crucial to remember that insurance companies are not your friends, and they are in business to make money.
 They lose money when they pay out on claims, so insurance companies send investigators and claim adjusters to ensure a claim’s validity before offering a settlement.
 It’s a very good idea to contact an experienced San Diego motorcycle accident attorney before talking to any insurance companies, including your own or an at-fault driver’s.
 Your motorcycle crash attorney can help you gather the evidence you’ll need to file a strong initial claim and minimize the potential for pushback from the insurance company.

 If the insurance company notices any inconsistencies with your story or between your story and the investigation’s findings, it may deny your claim or reduce your settlement amount.
 An attorney can handle correspondence with insurance companies and prepare you for interviews and questions about your claim.
 If you suspect any type of bad faith, misrepresentations, or other unethical behavior from an insurance company or one of its agents, your attorney can help you draft a letter to the insurer notifying them that you suspect bad faith.

-Motorcycle Accident Statistics
+San Diego Motorcycle Crash Statistics

-According to the Department of Transportation, Motorcycle riders are 4 times more likely than other motorists to be seriously injured or killed in a traffic related accident.
+According to the U.S. Department of Transportation, Motorcycle riders are 4 times more likely than other motorists to be seriously injured or killed in a traffic related accident.
 Even further, per mile driven, they are 16 times more likely to be killed that a driver of an automobile is.
 Motorcyclists are at an increased risk for serious or even fatal injuries because of the lack of protection when traveling.
 There is rarely any protection between the rider and the road.
 Riders enjoy their freedom on the road, but with that freedom comes the exposure of increased danger.

 - Motorcyclists are about 26 times more likely to die in a crash than someone riding in a passenger car, and are 5 times as likely to be injured.